 On the other hand there are controversial reports on the effects of NO and PGs on the steroidogenic pathway.68 All of these studies used dispersed cells, thereby eliminating the normal architecture of the gland.
 NO has been postulated as an autocrine/paracrine regulator of steroidogenesis in several tissues, with effects on adrenal steroid secretion.^{64,68} We investigated the role of NO and the participation of PGE2 in corticosterone release stimulated from rat adrenal glands by ACTH in vitro.69 Our results indicate that NO stimulates corticosterone release from adrenals.
-We hypothesize that NO leads to a rapid release of stored corticosterone from the adrenals because the amount released at 15 min was nearly as great as at 30 min and corticosterone adrenal content was lower than the control, indicating that any de novo synthesis of corticosterone occurred during this period.
-The effect of NO and ACTH on acute release of corticosterone could be mediated by PGE2 because PGE2 can release corticosterone and this effect is blocked by indomethacin, a COX inhibitor.69
+We believe that NO leads to a rapid release of stored corticosterone from the adrenals, as the released at 15 min was nearly as great as at 30 min, and corticosterone adrenal content was lower than control, indicating that any de novo synthesis of corticosterone could be mediated by PGE2, since PGE2 can release corticosterone and this effect is blocked by indomethacin, a COX inhibitor.69

-We hypothesize that ACTH activates NOS, which increases NO, which activates COX, which generates PGE2, which in turn releases corticosterone.
-The mechanism by which PGE2 causes exocytosis remains to be determined.
+We hypothesized that ACTH activates NOS that increases NO that activates COX that generates PGE_2 , which in turn, releases corticosterone.
+The mechanism by which PGE_2 causes exocytosis remains to be determined.

-Effect of Radiation on NO Production in the Submandibular Gland
+Effect of radiation on NO production in submandibular gland

-The exposure to ionizing radiation during therapy for head and neck tumors results in alterations of salivary glands, such as sialoadenitis and xerostomia followed by dysphagia, mucositis, rampant dental caries, increased tooth decay, oral infections, oesophagitis, and gustatory dysfunction.^{70,71} There has been a continuous effort to understand this salivary gland dysfunction; however, the specific mechanisms that underline such damage remain poorly understood.
-Salivary glands are composed of highly differentiated almost noncycling cells, and differences in radiosensitivity of the various cell types have been observed.72 In the submandibular gland (SMG), it has been shown that serous cells are far more radiosensitive, and this is in concordance with the observed decrease in salivary flow after irradiation.71
+The exposure to ionising radiation during therapy for head and neck tumours results in alterations of salivary glands such as sialoadenitis and xerostomia followed by dysphagia, mucositis, rampant dental caries, increased tooth decay, oral infections, oesophagitis and gustatory dysfunction.^{70,71} There has been a continuous effort to understand this salivary gland dysfunction; however, the specific mechanisms that underline such damage remain poorly understood.
+Salivary glands are composed of highly differentiated almost non cycling cells and differences in radio sensitivity of the various cell types have been observed.72 In the submandibular gland (SMG), it has been shown that serous cells are far more radiosensitive and this is in concordance with the observed decrease in salivary flow after irradiation.71

 NOS is widely distributed in different regions of SMG.73 In previous publications of our group we have shown that nNOS is clearly present in nerve terminals and together with iNOS in the apical membrane of the excretory and striated ducts of SMG.
-Interestingly, NOS was absent in the acinar cells.74 Previously reported results from our group indicate that NO has a stimulatory effect on salivary secretion,75 therefore we hypothesize that radiation could affect salivary secretion by modulating the NOS activity in the SMG.
-The inducible NOS expressed in immune cells produces the greatest quantities of NO, and many macrophages were seen within the gland.75 We observed that iNOS activity was significantly reduced after radiation, indicating that the decrease in the levels of NO in SMG could mediate the decreased salivary secretion.76 Also we found an increase in the PGE content in the SMG that could contribute to the decrease in salivary secretion, as we have shown previously.77 Furthermore, we found an increase in lipid peroxidation, oxidative stress, and an increase in mitochondrial NOS expression in SMG that could lead to tissue damage observed 180 days after radiation.
-At 365 days post radiation, there were structural changes that could account for irreversible damage, such as fibrosis with loss of salivary secretion.
+Interestingly, NOS was absent in the acinar cells.74 Previously reported results from our group indicate that NO has a stimulatory effect on salivary secretion 75, therefore we hypothesize that radiation could affect salivary secretion by modulating the NOS activity in the SMG.
+The inducible NOS expressed in immune cells produces the greatest quantities of NO and many macrophages were seen within the gland.75 We observed that iNOS activity was significantly reduced after radiation indicating that the decrease in the levels of NO in SMG could mediate the decreased salivary secretion.76 Also we found an increase in the PGE content in the SMG that could contribute to the decrease in salivary secretion as we have shown previously.77 Furthermore, we found an increase in lipid peroxidation, oxidative stress and an increase in mitochondrial NOS expression in SMG that could lead to a tissue damage observed 180 days after radiation.
+At 365 days post radiation there were structural changes that could account for irreversible damage such as fibrosis with loss of salivary secretion.

-Effect of Prenatal Stress on NO Production in the CNS of the Offspring
+Effect of prenatal stress on NO production in the CNS of the offspring

 The developing CNS is especially vulnerable to stress-induced damages.
-The effect of stress during the first stages of development induces both immediate and later alterations, which reflect changes in the neuroendocrine, cognitive, and behavioral systems.
+The effect of stress during the first stages of development induces both, immediate and later alterations, which reflect changes in the neuroendocrine, cognitive and behavioral systems.
 Stress during pregnancy triggers physiological and behavioral abnormalities in the offspring.78